Chris is a photography enthusiast and blogger. He enjoys learning new photography techniques and practicing old ones.

 A flash unit is going to require a couple of extra accessories to make the most of the unit.
 An external light meter will need to be used.
 With a constant light source you can easily use the camera's built-in light meter to set the shot.

-A flash will need something to tell it shoot unless you are firing it from the hot-shoe of your camera.
+A flash will need something to tell it to shoot unless you are firing it from the hot-shoe of your camera.
 Typically off-camera flash provides the best results, particularly for portraits.
 Of course the continuous light is always on and does not need anything to tell it to generate the light.

 One thing that photographers may not consider when deciding between strobe and continuous lighting is the cost of operation.
 Flash units are generally powered by batteries.
 The cost of batteries vary but are generally rather affordable.

 Continuous lighting uses the power grid.
 Perhaps a lucky photographer's home is powered via wind or solar but typically there is a cost to using electricity.
 Continuous lights will need to be plugged into a power source.
 Additionally many of these units heat up considerably.
-There are many cool unit available, which can be costly.
+There are many cool units available, which can be costly.
 However the more light power it provides, the more it heats up the photography space requiring air conditioning to cool off the equipment as well as to keep the subject cool.

 Changing the shape size and hardness of your light is easy to do with light modifiers.
-There are more options in this regard for strobes that there are for continuous lights.
+There are more options in this regard for strobes than there are for continuous lights.
 With flash systems you have the flexibility of everything from large umbrellas to using gels to change the color.
 Reflections and the like are better modified via a flash than with constant lights.

 Continuous lighting that is less expensive tends to get very hot.
 These days most people prefer to go with LED but they are more costly and end up costing as much as a good flash unit.
 In general, flash gear is more expensive than always on lighting, but like everything else it really depends on the quality of the unit of choice.